DoufuX/gitskills/README.md

 # gitskills
 only for learning git
-Creating a new branch is quick AND simple motified by gec
+Creating a to debug new branch is quick AND simple motified by gec